Story Book Dining at Artist Point

 A large variety of wine and beer are also on the menu.

-Do keep in mind, while the food is good, the main drive for eating at Story Book is to interact with the characters and see the enchanted forest.
+Do keep in mind, while the food is good, the main drive for eating at Story Book is for the character interactions and to see the enchanted forest.

 Artist Point Atmosphere